CCCpeggy/Reservatio-system/Software Design Document/document.md

 按下submit後，會發post request給後端，後端會依據選取的資訊，在資料庫中新增預約紀錄。

-The interface that user reserves a meeting room here, only allowing the users who have logged to access After the user selected the meeting room, it will send "get request" to the server side, the server side will reply for the reservation state of the meeting room selected by the user
+The interface that user reserves a meeting room here, only allowing the users who have logged to access After the user selected the meeting room, it will send "get request" to the server side, the server side will reply for the reservation conditions of the meeting room selected by the user
-While the user switch the selected meeting room to others, it will send "get request" to the server side, the server side will reply for the reservation state of the date selected by the user
+While the user switch the selected meeting room to others, it will send "get request" to the server side, the server side will reply for the reservation conditions of the date selected by the user
-After pressing "submit", it will sent "post request" to the server side, the server side will select the information following the option that is selected by the user, and new an reservation record within the database
+After pressing "submit", it will sent "post request" to the server side, the server side will select the information following the option that is selected by the user, and new an reservation is recorded within the database

 **Record**